 Mortgages underlying most ARMBS may contain maximum and minimum rates beyond which the mortgage interest rate may not vary over the lifetime of the mortgage.
 In addition, certain adjustable rate mortgages provide for additional limitations on the maximum amount by which the mortgage interest rate may adjust for any single adjustment period.
 In the event that market rates of interest rise more rapidly to levels above that of the maximum rate for the adjustable rate mortgages underlying an ARMBS, the ARMBS' coupon may represent a below market rate of interest.
 In these circumstances, the market value of the ARMBS will likely have fallen.
-During periods of declining interest rates, income to the Fund derived from adjustable rate mortgages, which will remain constant.
+During periods of declining interest rates, income to the Fund derived from adjustable rate mortgages that remain in the mortgage pool underlying the ARMBS may decrease in contrast to the income on fixed rate mortgages, which will remain constant.
 Adjustable rate mortgages also have less potential for appreciation in value as interest rates decline than do fixed rate investments.
 In addition, the current yields on ARMBS may be different than market yields during interim periods between coupon reset dates.

 Stripped mortgage-backed securities.
 Stripped mortgage-backed securities ("SMBS") are structured with two or more classes of securities that receive different proportions of the interest and principal distributions on a pool of mortgage assets.
 A common type of SMBS will have at least one class receiving only a small portion of the principal.
-In the most extreme case, one class will receive all of the interest ("IO" or interest-only class), while the other class will receive all of the principal ("PO" or principal-only class).
+In the most extreme case, one class will receive all of the interest ("10" or interest-only class), while the other class will receive all of the principal ("P0" or principal-only class).
 The yield to maturity on IOs, POs and other mortgage-backed securities that are purchased at a substantial premium or discount generally are extremely sensitive not only to changes in prevailing interest rates but also to the rate of principal payments (including prepayments) on the related underlying mortgage assets, and a rapid rate of principal payments may have a material adverse effect on such securities' yield to maturity.
 If the underlying mortgage assets experience greater than anticipated prepayments of principal, the Fund may fail to fully recoup its initial investment in these securities even if the securities have received the highest rating by a NRSRO.

 SMBS have greater volatility than other types of securities.
 Although SMBS are purchased and sold by institutional investors through several investment banking firms acting as brokers or dealers, the market for such securities has not yet been fully developed.
-Accordingly, the secondary market for SMBS may be more volatile and less liquid than that for other MBS, potentially limiting the Fund's ability to buy or sell SMBS at any particular time.
+Accordingly, the secondary market for SMBS may be more volatile and have lower liquidity than that for other MBS, potentially limiting the Fund's ability to buy or sell SMBS at any particular time.